pouyamoghadam/birmingham-active-travel-map/README.md

 ## Method

 Built with Python (pandas, haversine distance calculations) for data processing, and Leaflet.js / Chart.js for interactive visualisation.
 Full technical methodology is documented in the report.

+Source code for the data pipeline is in src/.
+See file headers for data download instructions (Overpass Turbo / DfT).
+Run `pip install -r requirements.txt` then each script directly.

 ## Limitations